Meet the Team

 Founder and CEO

 Jaime Dias is a conservationist and bush pilot, born in Lisbon, Portugal in 1989.
-At the young age of nine following his father footsteps he went to Military School.
-After graduating from Military School, he got his commercial pilot’s license and ventured to Africa to look for a job.
+He has been living and working in Africa for over ten years.
+At the young age of nine, following his father footsteps, he went to Military School.
+After graduating from Military School, he got his commercial pilot’s license and in 2012 he ventured to Africa to look for a job.
 His first job in conservation was in Zakouma National Park in Chad, for African Parks.
 After Chad, Jaime worked as a pilot and technical assistant for the Wildlife Conservation Society in Gabon and South Sudan.
-Jaime also lead a survey of the Gourma elephants in Northern Mali for the Great Elephant Census.
-He also worked for the National Parks Agency in Gabon as a technical assistant.
+In 2015, Jaime lead a survey of the Gourma elephants in Northern Mali, part of the Great Elephant Census.
+Between 2015 and 2016, he worked for the National Parks Agency in Gabon as a technical assistant.
 Jaime founded Wings for Conservation in 2016, and is currently based in Chad managing the foundation's operations and field project.

 Rian and Lorna Labuschagne both born in Africa, are married and have worked together as a team in conservation for much of the past 35 years.
 Rian worked for 10 years with South African National Parks (SANParks).
 From 1995 to 2000, Rian and Lorna worked as Technical Advisor’s in the Ngorongoro Crater and the Serengeti National Park, on behalf of the Frankfurt Zoological Society.
 Between 2002 and 2011 Rian and Lorna worked for Grumeti Reserves Ltd. in Kenya and Tanzania.
 From January 2011 to 2017 they worked for African Parks Network in Zakouma National Park in Chad, Rian as the Park Manager and Lorna as the Special Projects Manager.
 In February 2017, they returned to Tanzania and are currently working in the Serengeti National Park for the Frankfurt Zoological Society, Rian is the Programme Manager and Lorna is a Technical Advisor.

 Align B.V. is a provider of corporate services licensed by De Nederlandsche Bank.
-Nicole Baumberger, Lucassia van Delden and Pieter Bosse are the managing directors.
-Nicole became a Director in 2019.
-She has completed several degrees focusing in international, European and civil law at the Universities of Lucerne and Amsterdam.
+Lucassia van Delden and Pieter Bosse are the managing directors.
 Lucassia joined Align in 2019 and is the Finance Director.
-She started her Finance Career in an accounting firm.
+She started her finance career in an accounting firm.
 She has significantly improved the financial planning, risk mitigation and multi million revenue growth for blue-chip companies in fast-moving, internationally pressurized settings.
-Pieter Bosse joined Amaco (Netherlands) B.V. in 1993 and has since directed offices in Amsterdam, Curaçao and Aruba.
+Since 2015, Pieter is managing director of Align.
+He joined Amaco (Netherlands) in 1993 and has since directed offices in Amsterdam, Curaçao and Aruba.
 He brings an in depth experience and a hands on approach in the fields of company management, accounting, finance, tax, compliance and HRM.

 Brendan Godley is a Professor of Conservation Science and Director of the Centre for Ecology and Conservation at the University of Exeter, UK.
 He obtained his undergraduate degrees in Zoology and Veterinary Medicine and his Doctorate from the University of Glasgow.
 He is author of more than 200 peer-reviewed publications and has managed projects for DfID, Defra, EU, NERC as well as a range of commercial organizations and non-governmental organizations.
 He also teaches a conservation field course in Kenya every year and has been involved in conservation and research projects in Cape Verde, Gabon, Guinea Bissau, Mozambique, Congo and Sao Tome and Principe.
 He is a member of the Veterinary and Marine Turtle Specialist Groups of the IUCN and is an advisor to the UK Government’s Darwin Initiative and a trustee of Fauna and Flora International.